 1282 New York Dept. of Taxn. & Fin., Property Tax Forms (updated May 24, 2017).

+The commissioner develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for the creation of electronic forms, and the means of electronically submitting such forms and payments of taxes, dispensing with the need for paper documents.
+Such tasks include:

+the payment of taxes;

+the provision of receipts for the payment of taxes; and

+the issuance of taxpayer notices.

 Beginning Aug.
 24, 2020, the Department of Taxation is authorized to accept electronic signatures on tax forms for all matters administered by the commissioner.1283

 1283 N.Y.
 Tax Law § 171-aa, as added by 2020 N.Y.
 S.B.
 8832, effective Aug.
 24, 2020.